Matthew Wells (linebacker)

-Matthew Sean Wells (born November 26, 1990) is a former American football linebacker.
-He was drafted by the New England Patriots with the 178th pick of the 2015 NFL draft.
+Matthew Sean Wells (born November 26, 1990) is an American former professional football linebacker.
+He was selected by the New England Patriots with the 178th pick of the 2015 NFL draft.

 He played college football at Mississippi State, where he started 33 games.

 Professional career

 New England Patriots

-Wells was drafted in the sixth round of the 2015 NFL draft by the New England Patriots.
+Wells was selected in the sixth round of the 2015 NFL draft by the New England Patriots.

 Chicago Bears

 On August 10, 2015, the Patriots traded Wells to the Chicago Bears for Ryan Groy.
 On September 5, 2015, he was released by the Bears.

 St. Louis / Los Angeles Rams

 On November 10, 2015, the St. Louis Rams signed Wells to their practice squad.
 On December 1, 2015, he was released from practice squad.

 On June 24, 2016, Wells was released by the Rams.

 Atlanta Falcons

-Wells was signed by the Falcons.
+Wells was signed by the Atlanta Falcons.
 On September 3, 2016, he was waived by the Falcons due to final roster cuts.